Ambient occlusion serves to provide a game with more realistic ambient lighting.

 Developers found that the most important aspect of photorealism was the lighting.
 And while rendering character shadows in real-time were not too difficult, having every inch of the in-game environment be subject to natural lighting was a completely different matter.

 As mentioned above, ambient occlusion ensures more realistic ambient lighting by calculating just how bright certain parts of the screen should be based on geometry.

 Basically, it determines how much light should be “blocked” by a certain part of the environment.

-The most common type of ambient occlusion is SSAO, or screen-space ambient occlusion.
-It is the least demanding out of all types of ambient occlusion, although the actual quality of the effect can vary greatly from game to game based on how well it was implemented by the developers.
+The most common type of ambient occlusion is SSAO or screen-space ambient occlusion.
+It is the least demanding out of all kinds of ambient occlusion, although the actual quality of the effect can vary greatly from game to game based on how well the developers implemented it.

 Apart from SSAO, there are also HBAO (horizon-based ambient occlusion) and HDAO (high-definition ambient occlusion).
-These two technologies belong to Nvidia and AMD respectively and thus perform better on their respective graphics cards.
-These two types of AO are fairly similar, both offer higher-quality ambient occlusion but with a higher performance hit.
+These two technologies belong to Nvidia and AMD, respectively, and thus perform better on their own graphics cards.
+These two types of AO are fairly similar, both offer higher-quality ambient occlusion, but with a higher performance hit.
 However, they are not as commonly implemented in games as SSAO is.

-And lastly, there is also the recently introduced VXAO (voxel ambient occlusion) which was also developed by Nvidia as a successor to HBAO, although it is a bit more demanding by today’s standards and only high-end GPUs are able to take full advantage of it.
+And lastly, there is also the recently introduced VXAO (voxel ambient occlusion), which was also developed by Nvidia as a successor to HBAO.
+However, it is a bit more demanding by today’s standards, and only high-end GPUs can take full advantage of it.

 Should You Use Ambient Occlusion?